Skip to main content

 #

-• If you can’t find a time that works for everyone, you might be inviting too many people.
+• If you can’t find a time that works for everyone on the invite, that’s often a sign the invite list is too long.

 #